Mohith1220/Sahayogi-kisaan/README.md

 4. Resource Guides and Agricultural Best Practices: The platform also provides educational content on efficient farming techniques, soil health management, and crop rotation strategies.

-5. Accessibility and Language Support: Sahayogi Kishan is designed to support regional languages, making it accessible to a wider audience of farmers.
+5. Accessibility and Language Support: Sahayogi Kisaan is designed to support regional languages, making it accessible to a wider audience of farmers.

 6. Farmer Support Services: Contact and support sections allow farmers to ask queries and get assistance regarding stock updates and procurement processes.